A1iceCariboni/ProjDB2/README.md

 # Built With

-This project was developed in Java, using Intellij IDE, Tomee application server, MySql, HTML, CSS and Bootstrap web framework
+This project was developed in Java, using Intellij IDE, Tomee application server, MySql, HTML, CSS and Bootstrap web framework.
+You can read the Corigliano-Cariboni_ProjectDocumentation.pdf file for more information on the project struture and development process.

 # Authors